Synchronous deautoconvolution algorithm for discrete-time positive signals via I-divergence approximation: Solving minimization Problem

+The solution to the minimization Problem~\ref{problemw} was given in Lemma~\ref{lemmaw}.
+The lemma states that in order to construct the solution one has to solve the system of equations \eqref{eq:xstarr}, for the special choice of the $r_j$ as in \eqref{eq:ry}.
+For convenience we repeat the system of equation below as \eqref{eq:xj},

-and want to find the solutions denoted $x_j^\star$ with positive $r_j$ given.
-As the analytic expressions for the solution turn out to be different for even $n$ and odd $n$, we treat them separately in the next two sections.
+In this appendix we detail the solution, denoted $x_j^\star$ for $j=0,\dots n$, of system \eqref{eq:xj}, for any given set of positive $r_j$.
+As the analytic expressions for the solution turn out to be different for $n$ even and odd, we treat the two cases separately.
 First some preliminaries that are generally valid.

 \begin{lemma} Consider the system of equations \eqref{eq:xj}.
 Assume

 and $S=\sqrt{S^2}$.
 Let $x_j^\star$ be the solutions.
 Then it holds that $H_n:=\sum_{j\leq n/2}x^\star_j=S$. \end{lemma}

 \begin{proof} For convenience we write $k=\lfloor \frac{n}{2} \rfloor$, so $S^2=\sum_{j\leq k}r_j-\sum_{j\geq k+1}r_j$.
 Add now the first $k+1$ equations of \eqref{eq:xj} and subtract the last $n-k$.
 The resulting right hand side is then exactly $S^2$ and the left hand side becomes